14 Ways Childhood Emotional Neglect Leads to Toxic Relationships

 Both of my parents had somewhat traumatic childhoods, with alcohol abuse on both sides, mental illness, depression, and physical abuse woven through the tapestry of their upbringing.
 I certainly don’t blame them, and I wholeheartedly believe they did a good job raising me.
 They did the best they could with the tools they had.

 Although it usually takes a lot to get me there, I struggle with emotional regulation at times, which I admitted in a previous blog post.
-I also married an emotionally unavailable man, who had his own family issues in childhood.
+I also married an emotionally unavailable man, who had his own family issues in childhood as well.
+Let’s face it, most of us don’t come out of our childhood unscathed, even with near perfect parents.

 • How emotional neglect forms communication struggles in relationships